spectacles-ci/spectacles/docs/join2019_submisson.md

 #### Session Title

-### A Reliable Development Workflow with CI for Looker
+### Develop LookML Like a Software Engineer: Continuous Integration for Looker

 #### Session Abstract